PM Modi's Indonesia tour marks new strategic milestone

 Maritime Domain Awareness

 During this Summit, the existing MoU on Maritime Safety and Security has been extended, as maritime security is the most important pillar of this strategy, given the growing complexities in the Indo-Pacific region.
 The threats, such as piracy and terrorism, have been a major concern.
-In this connection, under the MOU, an Indonesian International Liaison Officer has been deployed at India’s Information Fusion Centre – Indian Ocean Region (IFC-IOR) on a permanent basis which will enable sharing of real-time data from Indonesia’s Maritime Security Agency (Bakamla) and Indian Navy for enhanced Maritime Domain Awareness (MDA) where information, intelligence, and networked warfare capabilities hold paramount importance to naval doctrine today.
-The Indo-Pacific initiative reflects India’s broader strategy to transition from a cooperative security framework under the Security and Growth for All in the Region (SAGAR) doctrine of 2015 to a more ambitious strategy encompassing Maritime and Holistic Advancement for Security and Growth Across Regions (MAHASAGAR), proposed by the Prime Minister in 2025.
+In this connection, under the MOU, an Indonesian International Liaison Officer has been deployed at India’s Information Fusion Centre – Indian Ocean Region (IFC-IOR) on a permanent basis which will enable sharing of real-time data from Indonesia’s Maritime Security Agency (Bakamla) and Indian Navy for enhanced Maritime Domain Awareness (MDA) where information, intelligence and networked warfare capabilities hold paramount importance to naval doctrine today.
+The Indo-Pacific initiative reflects India’s broader strategy to transition from a cooperative security framework under the Security and Growth for All in the Region (SAGAR) doctrine of 2015 to a more ambitious strategy encompassing Mutual and Holistic Advancement for Security and Growth Across Regions (MAHASAGAR), proposed by the Prime Minister in 2025.

 Cultural Diplomacy